 The performing arts.
 A pulsing and vigorous eco-system that was now gradually disintegrating; its disparate parts loosely held together only by few fading tendrils of hope, its life-signs reduced to the spasms of a social media that was descending into late-night brawls, its will-to-live now only fuelled by a collective rage at a government that was kidding itself that it had a department of culture.

-A report went the rounds early in the pandemic that the PM’s special advisor had been asked about arts funding, blustering, ‘Ballet dancers can get to the back of the fucking queue.’
+A report went the rounds early in the pandemic that the PM’s special advisor had been asked about arts funding, and had declared, ‘Ballet dancers can get to the back of the fucking queue.’
 Six months later, a public education campaign featured a ballet dancer who was headed for a job in ‘crypto’, but who just hadn’t realised yet.
-The PR men lept to disavow the clumsiness of it, but it was difficult not to imagine that our once great nation of culture was descending into a totalitarian dystopia, with the classical stage as the first target ahead of its crazed cross-hairs.
+It was difficult not to imagine that our once great nation of culture was descending into a totalitarian dystopia, with the classical stage as the first target ahead of its crazed cross-hairs.
 I thought of Steve.
 His wife was a ballet dancer.
 I wondered idly how she might react to the government message that she should work in ‘cyber-security’.
 The business of anonymity might seem an odd ambition for one who had dreamt since childhood of dancing centre stage in a sequinned tutu.

 The summer wore on.
 The state shrank further into its hard centre.
-Corruption became commonplace and ceased to shock.
 Freedoms started to disappear.

 A small parade of theatre artists genteelly chose to picket parliament dressed as pantomime dames.